Bugle 4143 - Official Coronavirus Survival Guide

 So

-I'm really looking forward to the outcome of this
+I'm really really looking forward to the outcome of this

-And I think people are, especially in New York City, are kind of lost right at the beginning of the story when you said they wanted to clean up Delhi.
+And I think people are, especially in this New York City, are kind of lost right at the beginning of this story when you said they wanted to clean up deli, and you think here, no one ever cleans a deli.

-so I think that that is the first sticking point it's not just our complete lack of awareness of the global landscape and the atrocities committed in other in other nations but it is it's a bodega thing yeah as a as a Muslim comedian colleague just said to me recently I've tried every angle of this and there is nothing even grimly earnest I can say about it, let alone funny.
+As a Muslim comedian colleague just said to me recently, I've tried every angle of this, and there is nothing even grimly earnest I can say about it, let alone funny.

-And this is on a podcaster who we did 40 minutes on viruses.
+And this is on a podcaster.
+We did 40 minutes on viruses.

 which is also a very prominent Chinese restaurant in Mumbai.